TheHoboCoder/deploy-geodjango/README.md

 # Usage

 1. clone this repository
 2. clone your project.
 Your project rep and this rep must be in same dir.
-Also your project must contain requirements.txt file
+Also your project must contain requirements.txt file & dump.json file.
 3. run deploy script as root, with first argument equal to your project name
 4. script will copy your project to /webapps/<project_name>_project folder and deploy everything.